-The Hatter Alert Emergency Notification System is tested annually during the spring and fall semester.
+The Hatter Alert Emergency Notification System is tested annually.

-If there is not an immediate threat to campus but a situation presents an ongoing safety concern to the College of Law community, Public Safety will send out a timely warning through a campus-wide email and other methods listed above.
+If there is not an immediate threat to campus but a situation presents an ongoing safety concern to the Stetson community, the Office of Public Safety will send out a timely warning through a campus-wide email and other methods listed above.

-The procedures provide a mechanism for the College of Law to, without delay, confirm an emergency or dangerous situation; take into account the safety of the campus community; and initiate immediate and appropriate notification and warning, unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to or otherwise mitigate the emergency.
+The procedures provide a mechanism for the University to, without delay, confirm an emergency or dangerous situation; take into account the safety of the campus community; and initiate immediate and appropriate notification and warning, unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to or otherwise mitigate the emergency.

-The procedures include processes by which College of Law officials will confirm that there is a significant emergency, determine who to notify, determine the content of the notification, and initiate the notification system.
+The procedures include processes by which University officials will confirm that there is a significant emergency, determine who to notify, determine the content of the notification, and initiate the notification system.